San Diego tide pools and the best tide pools in San Diego

 San Diego tide pools

 The ecological systems that occur where the sea meets the land are some of the most beautiful and diverse on the earth.
-San Diego tide pools are one such community.
-Tide pools are usually found on rocky shores that are covered and uncovered daily by the rising and falling ocean tides.
+San Diego tide pools are one such system.
+Tide pools are usually found on rocky shores that are covered and uncovered daily by the rising and falling San Diego ocean tides.
 However, they can also exist on sandy beaches.
 San Diego tide pools, like most others, are best viewed at low tide.
 See the chart for San Diego tides.

 More on San Diego tide pools